apache/camel/examples/camel-example-restlet-jdbc/README.md

 # Camel Restlet and JDBC Example

 ### Introduction
-An example which shows how to expose CRUD operations with REST interface and JDBC implementation
+An example which shows how to expose CRUD operations with REST DSL interface and JDBC implementation

+Two implementations are available

+* XML Rest DSL (default)
+* Java Rest DSL

 ### Build